| 1963_||Born in Kassel / Hesse, lived in Heiligenrode, a small village

 something in mind when He created us.

 Sadly, as a believer in God you nowadays meet with little or no understanding or even get mocked at in the sense of: "How can anyone today be so irrational..."
 But almost everyone believes in something.
 Even a belief in coincidence which evolution demands, is, strictly speaking, "faith".
 Recent statistics revealed that 77% of all Germans believe (more or less) in astrology, 42% in four-leaved clovers bringing luck(?), 41% in Jesus, 40% in shooting stars bringing luck (?), 35% in chimneysweeps bringing luck (?), 28% in the number 13 bringing bad luck (?), 24% in "eternal life"...
 Now why should believing in God be "foolish" while putting your faith in all those irrational things including esoterics is considered "up-to-date and good"?
 Since I've been confronted with this time and again and since many people have been lured into wasting money on their superstitions I did some extensive research on this topic.
-My findings were published by Hänssler Verlag (co-authored by Sabine von der Wense).
-Click here to purchase the book, click here for a short extract (PDF file, 150 KB, in German only).
+My findings were published by Hδnssler Verlag (co-authored by Sabine von der Wense) but now sold out.
+Click here for a short extract (PDF file, 150 KB, in German only).

 Before I left the Roman Catholic Church in 1988 for good because I had seen that some of its teachings and traditions are unbiblical (e.g. the Pope being considered the representative of Christ on earth and the veneration of all sorts of "Saints") I was in close contact with Jehovah's Witnesses for about 2 years.
 After I first had to admit that some of the prejudices I had against them were unfounded, I almost became a member.
 But through studying the Bible (and not the "Watchtower") I later found that JW is a cult spreading fatal errors and taking advantage of well-meaning people, a cult which, in the final analysis, robs people of the Eternal Life that Christ offers them.

 All my findings on Jehovah's Witnesses, collected in several years' work (which is the main reason why I didn't spend enough time with my studies in electric engineering) are summed up in a book that I wrote during that time.
-The book, last revised in 2008, is called "Der schiefe Turm von Brooklyn" ("The Leaning Tower of Brooklyn", in German only) was published by Haenssler Verlag, Germany in September 2006 (paperback, 142 pages, ISBN: 3-7751-4534-6, EUR 9.95).
-Click here to purchase the book, click here for an extract.
+The book, last revised in 2008, is called "Der schiefe Turm von Brooklyn" ("The Leaning Tower of Brooklyn", in German only) was published by Haenssler Verlag, Germany and is now sold out.
+Click here for an extract.
 A concise information on Jehovah's Witnesses ("Zeugen-Jehovas-Kurzinfo") is available online as a PDF file (170 KB, in German only).

 If you would like to dig deeper into the topic, I would recommend this links to the Ausstieg e.V., an initiative organized by ex JWs to help others who are concerned about loved ones involved in the cult or who are themselves contemplating to leave and to the Bruderdienst.

 After I was through with Jehovah's Witnesses I got to know the United Methodist Church (this definitely is not a cult as people may think.
 It is a Protestant denomination, cooperating closely with the national church (EKD) in communion and preaching and member of the Evangelical Alliance.
-I first went to the Lindenkirche in Berlin-Wittenau and later, to the Erloeserkirche or "Church of Our Redeemer" in Berlin-Tegel and now in the Kreuzkirche or "Cross Church" in Berlin-Lankwitz.
+I first went to the Lindenkirche in Berlin-Wittenau and later, to the Erloeserkirche or "Church of Our Redeemer" in Berlin-Tegel and now in the Kreuzkirche or "Cross Church" in Berlin-Lankwitz where I'm in charge of the sermon download page.

 |I guess there were two incidents that led to this quirk of mine: As a five-year-old I once visited